saibaba/monad_monoid/PROOF.md

 <strong>
 So, the most important ingredients in understanding monads: endofunctor composition, join, and fmap with simplification by bifunctor.
 Note that you could have done everything without bifunctor too, it just simplifies things (like matrix in math).
 </strong>

+Notice that all in all, the associativity (and left/right unitor) of endofunctor composition directly translates to associativity of various operators like <=>, bind, or whatever else you define.

 Introduction
 -------------